Fine Art Terminology and Definitions

 Photo Realism / Hyper Realism – A painting and drawing style of the mid 20th century in which people, objects, and scenes are depicted with such naturalism that the paintings resemble photographs – an almost exact visual duplication of the subject.

 Pizza Art – A genre of unskilled, extortionately expensive artwork, highly favoured by auction houses who are expert in chandelier bidding, city galleries who’s managers quaff Dom Perignon by the bucket, agents having several lavish apartments and unwitting collectors in receipt of large bonus’s.
 Created using a palette of colourful paint resembling a fresh ‘pizza’, applied violently to the canvas or wall in a 1/4 rotation whilst blowing a loud raspberry and raising one leg.
-Lauded for the ability to rotate the final creation until the artist and collector achieves satisfaction and can relate it with conviction to his / her inner emotions and upbringing, often whilst high on something mind altering.
+Lauded for the ability to rotate the final creation until the artist and collector achieves satisfaction and can relate it with conviction to his / her inner emotions and troubled upbringing, often whilst high on something mind altering.
 The creation has the benefit that it’s initially edible and tastes yummy the morning after if refrigerated.
 Viewed with much amusement by my partner and I during exhibitions.
+AKA ‘Bish-Bash-Bosh’ by those on the inside.
 Art? – Fine!
 You decide, but invest with caution… 🙂

 Pointillism – A branch of French Impressionism in which the principle of optical mixture or broken color was carried to the extreme of applying color in tiny dots or small, isolated strokes.
 Forms are visible in a pointillist painting only from a distance, when the viewer’s eye blends the colors to create visual masses and outlines.
 The inventor and chief exponent of pointillism was George Seurat (1859-1891); the other leading figure was Paul Signac (1863-1935).